albertknows/jekyllboiler-albertfarrales/pages/about.md

 ---

   My name is Albert Farrales and I'm currently 19 years old.
-  I'm a senior about to graduate in two quarters.
+  I'm currently a senior at the University of California, Santa Cruz majoring in Technology and Information Management.
 After college I plan to move to Seattle and hopefully start a career in IT.
-  So far I have an internship as an Acc.
-Manager at OMT Enterprises Inc. and am attending classes online.
+  So far I have an internship as an Account Manager at OMT Enterprises Inc. and am attending classes online concurrently at Foothill College and UCSC.

-### Education

-I am a Junior at the University of California, Santa Cruz majoring in Technology and Information Management.
-Graduating in 2021.
+  Side Hustles: Reselling Clothing Online
+  Hobbies: Poker, Basketball, Stocks (r/WallStreetBets) Favorite Artist: Dominic Fike and The Strokes Favorite Color: Green and White
+  Favorite Sports Team: Los Angeles Lakers